Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with

 \subsubsection{Scenario 1: Two correlated random effects}

+The results are displayed in Figure \ref{Fig1} and detailed in Table S1 of the supplementary materials.
 The fixed effect parameters from the binary and continuous parts are properly estimated with both algorithms, with similar precision and coverage probabilities close to the expected $95\%$ level.
-The parameter for the treatment effect in the survival part ($\gamma_1=0.2$) is associated to a larger variability with \textbf{frailtypack} ($\hat\gamma_1=0.22$, SD=$0.36$, CP=$96\%$) compared to \textbf{R-INLA} ($\hat\gamma_1=0.19$, SD=$0.27$, CP=$96\%$).
-The true value of the standard deviation of the random intercept in the binary part ($\sigma_a=1$) is within the $95\%$ credible interval with \textbf{R-INLA} ($\hat\sigma_a=0.91$, SD=$0.18$), with a slightly lower posterior mean value compared to \textbf{frailtypack}'s estimate ($\hat\sigma_a=0.95$, SD=$0.22$).
-The random intercept's standard deviation in the continuous part is found similar with both algorithms but the correlation between the random intercepts of the binary and continuous parts ($\rho_{ab}=0.5$) has a reduced variability estimate with \textbf{R-INLA} ($\hat{\rho}_{ab}=0.48$, SD=$0.10$) compared to \textbf{frailtypack} ($\hat{\rho}_{ab}=0.49$, SD=$0.16$).
+The parameter for the treatment effect in the survival part ($\gamma_1=0.2$) is associated to a larger variability with \textbf{frailtypack} ($\hat\gamma_1=0.22$, SD=$0.36$, CP=$96\%$) compared to \textbf{INLA} ($\hat\gamma_1=0.19$, SD=$0.28$, CP=$95\%$).
+The true value of the standard deviation of the random intercept in the binary part ($\sigma_a=1$) is within the $95\%$ credible interval with \textbf{INLA} ($\hat\sigma_a=0.93$, SD=$0.19$, CP=$92\%$), with a slightly lower posterior mean value compared to \textbf{frailtypack}'s estimate ($\hat\sigma_a=0.96$, SD=$0.21$, CP=$94\%$).
+The random intercept's standard deviation in the continuous part is found similar with both algorithms with a slightly lower coverage probability of the true value with \textbf{frailtypack} ($87\%$) but the correlation between the random intercepts of the binary and continuous parts ($\rho_{ab}=0.5$) has a reduced variability estimate with \textbf{INLA} ($\hat{\rho}_{ab}=0.47$, SD=$0.11$, CP=$94\%$) compared to \textbf{frailtypack} ($\hat{\rho}_{ab}=0.49$, SD=$0.16$, CP=$93\%$).
 The main difference observed is the estimation of the parameters for the association of the random effects with the risk of event, which links the biomarker to the terminal event.
-The association involving the random intercept from the binary part ($\varphi_a=1$) has much lower variability with \textbf{R-INLA} ($\hat\varphi_a=0.99$, SD=$0.11$, CP=$99\%$) and is unbiased with good coverage with \textbf{frailtypack} ($\hat\varphi_a=1.06$, SD=$0.88$, CP=$94\%$).
-The association involving the random intercept from the continuous part ($\varphi_b=1$) is biased upwards with \textbf{frailtypack} with large variability ($\hat\varphi_b=1.40$, SD=$1.24$, CP=$92\%$), while \textbf{R-INLA}'s posterior estimate recovers the true value ($\hat\varphi_b=1.06$, SD=$0.15$, CP=$98\%$).
+The association involving the random intercept from the binary part ($\varphi_a=1$) has much lower variability with \textbf{INLA} ($\hat\varphi_a=0.99$, SD=$0.13$, CP=$99\%$) and is unbiased with good coverage with \textbf{frailtypack} ($\hat\varphi_a=1.06$, SD=$0.89$, CP=$94\%$).
+The association involving the random intercept from the continuous part ($\varphi_b=1$) is biased upwards with \textbf{frailtypack} with large variability ($\hat\varphi_b=1.40$, SD=$1.28$, CP=$92\%$), while \textbf{INLA}'s posterior estimate recovers the true value ($\hat\varphi_b=1.07$, SD=$0.15$, CP=$98\%$).
 This could be due to the small sample size problems that cause more convergence issues under the frequentist framework.
-Although \textbf{R-INLA} yields accurate posterior estimates with small variability for these parameters, the coverage probabilities are higher than the expected $95\%$.
-The computation times are much lower with \textbf{R-INLA} ($11$ seconds per model, SD=$1$) compared to \textbf{frailtypack} ($58$ seconds per model, SD=$21$).
+Although \textbf{INLA} yields accurate posterior estimates with small variability for these parameters, the coverage probabilities are higher than the expected $95\%$.
+The computation times are much lower with \textbf{INLA} ($6$ seconds per model, SD=$1$) compared to \textbf{frailtypack} ($74$ seconds per model, SD=$29$).
 Finally, $9\%$ of the $1000$ models did not reach convergence with \textbf{frailtypack}.